aroberge/reeborg/api_docs/hand_written/editors.md

 Unless If the very first character of the code is `#`, the content of this editor is assumed to be some **Javascript code**.

-The syntax highlighting mode for this editor is set to Javascript and cannot be changed.
+The syntax highlighting mode for this editor is initially set to be the same as the programming language; if code is present, the syntax highlighting is changed whether or not the first character is `#`.

-Whenever a world is loaded, or reloaded, this code is normally executed using Javascript's `eval()`.
-This can be used to specify which programming language or programming mode must be used for a given world, as well as for dynamically creating world features, including new objects represented by custom images.
+Whenever a world is loaded, or reloaded, this code is normally executed using either Javascript's `eval()` or Python/Brython's `exec()`, again based on whether or not the first character is `#`.

-If the very first character of the code is `#`, it is assumed instead that the code is written in Python, and the code is evaluated using Python's `exec`.
+This onload code can be used to specify which programming language or programming mode must be used for a given world, as well as for dynamically creating world features, including new objects represented by custom images.

-However, this has not been as fully tested and may not be as reliable as using Javascript code.
+Unless some custom code is included in the other code editors (Pre, Post, main editor, and possibly library), you should not set the programming language or mode in the editor; this way, a learner could use your world with programs written in all of the available modes.

 ## Main tutorial guide